TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 ## 9. Charge-Aromatic ring

 **charge_aromatic**(trajectory, res_index_A, res_index_B, frame=0, MAX_distance=5.5, MIN_pi_angle=60.0, MAX_quadrupole_angle=35.0)

 ### Description

-Identify the interaction between the amino group of Asn or Gln and the $\pi$ ring of the residue.
+Identify the interaction with the charged amino acid and an aromatic rings.
 It identify 3 subtypes, where *charge* is cation or anion:

 - *charge*-$\pi$
 - *charge*-intermediate (when the angle is between the $\pi$ area and the quadrupole area)
 - *charge*-quadrupole

+>[!NOTE]
+> Protonated histidine (HIP or HSP) are considered as charged residue only.

 ### Arguments